 Sleigh and Sled Rides

 Bundled-up kids will enjoy a sleigh ride pulled by horses: there’s one at Squaw Creek Meadow (free for kids under 2) and also one in South Lake Tahoe at Borges, a family-run outfit.
 Dog-sledding trips might thrill older kids who can stand to be on a husky-pulled sled for an hour.
-Check out the websites of Wilderness Adventures Dog Sled Tours and Husky Express Dog Sled Tours if you think this classic outdoors adventure is a fit for your family.
+Check out Wilderness Adventures Dog Sled Tours if you think this classic outdoors adventure is a fit for your family.

 Tube it Up!

 If your tot prefers to pull his own sled, there are dozens of options for sledding hills and tubing parks all around the lake.
-If you’re planning to ski at one of the major resorts, you’ll be glad to know that Squaw, Northstar, Kirkwood, and Sierra-at-Tahoe all boast tubing parks where kids can slide in a giant doughnut for a small fee.
-And the smaller resorts have some pretty tricked-out sledding hills these days, too: Soda Springs lets tots as little as 3 take its tow ropes to the Tube Express, or, for a slower ride, the Little Dipper; Granlibakken rents saucers (no tubes or toboggans) and lets kids play all day for just $9.
+If you’re planning to ski at one of the major resorts, you’ll be glad to know that Squaw, Northstar, Kirkwood and Sierra-at-Tahoe all boast tubing parks where kids can slide in a giant doughnut for a small fee.
+And the smaller resorts have some pretty tricked-out sledding hills these days, too: Soda Springs lets tots as little as three take its tow ropes to the Tube Express, or, for a slower ride, the Little Dipper; Granlibakken rents saucers (no tubes or toboggans).
 For good, old-fashioned classic sledding, there are some hills around the lake that do it old-school: BYO sled, and best of all, no fee.
-Our pick for a mild run for the very small kids is the West Shore park, ½ mile south of Tahoe City on the east side of Rte.
-89…look for parked cars and a small clearing.

 And let’s not leave out that classic winter pastime: ice skating!
 The year-round rink at Northstar (roller-skating in the summer) is in the center of the village, so parents can sip a hot toddy while kids twirl away in their sightline on the ice.
 And the resort at Squaw Creek’s outdoor rink makes a perfect photo op, with its Sierra backdrop and hot chocolate on hand.